 ANALYSIS Subscribe now to instantly reveal our take on this news.

 ANALYSIS While it would be a stretch to say Queta has been an irreplaceable player for Boston, the reality is that the team is much better with him than without him.
 The big man, who's dealing with an ankle injury, has started every game for the Celtics so far in the 2025-26 regular season, and Boston is outscoring opponents by 16.4 points per 100 possessions when he's on the floor.
 On the contrary, Boston has been outscored by 4.6 points per 100 possessions when he's not playing.
-The Celtics will definitely miss Queta if he's forced to miss time.
+The Celtics would definitely miss Queta if he's forced to miss time.